EPIDEMIOLOGY AND TRANSMISSION

 The viral load threshold for transmission from an episode of asymptomatic shedding has not been established.
 For a given individual it is impossible to be certain when asymptomatic viral shedding occurs, but it is important not to give the impression that people are infectious all the time.

-- Using condoms reduces, but does not eliminate, the risk of male to female transmission.
+- Consistent condom use reduces, but does not eliminate, the risk of transmission.

 - Sexual contact should be avoided when oral or genital lesions are present.